 North Mississippi gets hit with a little blizzard action on occasion (snow tornadoes!), but it’s far from the norm.
 And even when a cold snap does hit, people are generally back to sweet tea-sippin’ weather in no time.

 Few places have a mountain range that acts like a shield preventing invasions by Midwestern winter weather.
 North Carolina is one of those lucky states, giving it a relatively mild and tame winter for its placement up the coast.
-So it makes no sense that their state flag looks like the Indonesian flag with a small stripe of blue instead of a picture of Dean Smith sitting in a Hickory-made rocking chair atop the Appalachian mountain range with a big hunk of chewing tobacco and a chopped pork sandwich.

 Yes, it sometimes gets cold.
 Counterpoint: hot chicken—which all publications are contractually bound to mention when speaking about Tennessee—is a much more effective belly warmer than hot chocolate, especially late at night.